njoy89/cpu-load-monitoring-app/README.md

  - `cypress` for integration tests,
  - `jest` for unit tests,
  - `create-react-app` as a tool for generating a project scaffolding,
- - `WebSocket` as a communication protocol, which provides with full-duplex communication channel over a single TCP connection between F/E and B/E,
+ - `WebSocket API` as a communication protocol, which provides with full-duplex communication channel over a single TCP connection between F/E and B/E,
  - `canvasJS` for time series visualisation,
  - `ag-grid` for data table visualisation.